 Health and social issues

 There is a substantial amount of information about health within Nairobi’s informal settlements, due to surveys in 2000 and 2012.
+Regular surveys of informal settlements are also undertaken by Muungano wa Wanavijiji (SDI affiliated slum dweller federation) in support of community organizing, the production of grassroots knowledge, and to serve as an anchor for bottom up planning and authentic partnerships between the poor and local government.
 Despite improvements in some environmental, health and educational indicators among residents, these are not uniform, and are worse among groups of younger women and women without formal education.
 Lack of drinking water and poor drainage were most commonly identified as priority needs by residents in the 2012 survey.
 Other concerns include housing, access to education, rubbish/sewer disposal and security.
 Childhood mortality in informal urban settlements was almost halved between 2000 and 2012.
 However, progress was not even, with girls faring worse than boys.

 African Population and Health Research Center (APHRC).
 2014.
 Population and Health Dynamics in Nairobi’s Informal Settlements: Report of the Nairobi Cross-sectional Slums Survey (NCSS) 2012.
 Nairobi: APHRC.